silnrsi/ftml/README.md

 Note that this element is merely a hint, an application is free to display tests however it wants.
 The element is optional and all attributes are optional.

 ## 3. Test Groups `testgroup`
 Tests are grouped into one or more **testgroup** elements.
 No test may exist outside of a test group.
-If desired, test groups can be nested, though, until such time as a real use-case for deeper nesting is demonstrated, only one level of nesting is permitted (i.e. the outer test group and inner test group).
+If desired, test groups can be nested though, until such time as a real use-case for deeper nesting is demonstrated, only one level of nesting is permitted (i.e. the outer test group and inner test group).

 This specification does not attach semantic meaning to such nesting, and FTML consumers are free to utilize or display such nesting as they desire.
 One example use, and the one that initially drove the request, is to display tests from an inner group as columns in a table.